Data-to-Insight-Center/patra-kg/README.md

 For more information on the REST endpoints, please refer to the [API documentation.](docs/patra_openapi.json)

 #### 2. MCP Server (Model Context Protocol)
+Patra provides two MCP server implementations:

+##### a.
+Direct MCP Server
-The MCP server provides an AI-native interface using the [Model Context Protocol](https://modelcontextprotocol.io/), enabling AI assistants and agents to interact with the Patra Knowledge Graph through tool-based interactions.
+The direct MCP server connects directly to Neo4j and provides an AI-native interface using the [Model Context Protocol](https://modelcontextprotocol.io/).

 **Available Tools:**
 - `get_modelcard(mc_id)` - Retrieve a model card by its ID
 - `search_modelcards(query)` - Search for model cards using semantic queries

-The MCP server enables AI assistants (like Claude, ChatGPT, or custom agents) to directly query the Patra Knowledge Graph, retrieve model cards, and perform semantic searches - making model card information accessible to conversational AI systems.
+##### b.
+Layered MCP Server
+The Layered MCP server wraps all Patra REST API endpoints as MCP tools, providing a complete set of capabilities for AI assistants.

 ---